isomerpages/ogp/_hack-for-public-good/About Hack for Public Good.md

 <br/>

-Hackathon culminates at the end of the month with groups presenting their final working prototypes at Hackathon Finale.
+Hack for Public Good culminates at the end of the month with groups presenting their final working prototypes at the finale.
 After the finale presentations,  many prototypes that have shown potential to create value for the public then get converted to full-fledged OGP products.

 <br/>